Cinco de Mayo Festival

 Travel south of the border as the Historic Valley Junction Foundation presents our 14th Annual Festival Cinco de Mayo on Saturday, May 5, 2018 from Noon to 10:00 pm.
-Located in the 200 & 300 Blocks of 5th Street in historic Valley Junction, West Des Moines, IA, visitors are invited to enjoy Mexican foods, artwork, live music, dancing and family activities.
+Located in Railroad Park and the 100 block of 5th Street in Historic Valley Junction, West Des Moines, IA, visitors are invited to enjoy Mexican foods, artwork, live music, dancing and family activities.

 Celebrating the Mexican heritage of many railroad workers during the establishment years of Valley Junction, this festival is an opportunity to recognize the Mexican community who helped James Jordan’s vision of bringing the railroad to the Des Moines area become a reality.
 In honor of our strong heritage, we will also present a proclamation and announcement of our Cinco de Mayo King and Queen.